-To establish the District's guidelines, requirements, and expectations for employee use of electronic technologies including, but not limited to, computers, physical and virtual computer servers, mobile devices, including but not limited to computers, cellphones and tablets, both company provided and employee owned that connect to the District's network, internet, voice mail, and e-mail systems, while protecting the significant investment in and ensuring proper licensing of this technology in accordance with all national, state and local privacy and security laws.
+To establish the Boone County Regional Sewer-District's (BCRSD) guidelines, requirements, and expectations for employee use of electronic technologies including, but not limited to, computers, physical and virtual servers, cell phones, tabletscomputer servers, mobile devices, including but not limited to computers, cellphones and tablets, both company provided and employee owned that connect to the District's network, internet, voice mail, and e-mail systems, while protecting the significant investment in and ensuring proper licensing of this technology in accordance with all national, state and local privacy and security laws.

-- A. Ensuring compatibility and cost-effective purchases of hardware and software additions. - B. Protecting the District from liability by completing the proper licensing agreements for all software used by the District. - C. Minimizing the possibility of inappropriate use of the hardware, software and stored information. - D. Establishing appropriate security measures to safeguard the hardware, software and stored data, thus ensuring the integrity of the total system.
+- A. Ensuring compatibility and cost-effective purchases of hardware and software additions. - B. Protecting the District from liability by completing the proper licensing agreements for all software used by the District. - B.C.
+Minimizing the possibility of inappropriate use of the hardware, software and stored information. - C.D.
+Establishing appropriate security measures to safeguard the hardware, software and stored data, thus ensuring the integrity of the total system. - 2.
+AUTHORIZATION

-2. AUTHORIZATION

-This "Acceptable Use Policy for Computer Services and Technological Resources" has been authorized by the Board of Trustees of the District.
+This "Acceptable Use Policy for Computer Services and Technological Resources" has been authorized by the Board of Trustees of the BCRSD, and approved June 16, 2015 District.